sidoody/heart-context-pack/README.md

 - Conflicting instructions around STEMI bypass overrides
 - Missing safety-flag instructions in the system prompt

-Once those logic gaps were closed in the source artifacts, the rerun achieved 14/14 perfect (mean 8.00/8).
+Once those logic gaps were closed in the source artifacts, the rerun achieved 14/14 perfect.
 The system became stable because the specification became internally coherent.

 A worked example of this iteration is in `examples/case_walkthrough.md`.